Easy Pasta Primavera Recipe

 Make-Ahead and Storage

-How to Store: Keep covered in the refrigerator for up to 3 days.
+How to Store: Transfer the leftover pasta and vegetables to an airtight container and store them in the fridge for up to 3 days.

 Video